alpha-hack-program/finance-engine-mcp-rs/README.md

 ## ⚠️ **DISCLAIMER**

-This server provides seven calculation functions that demonstrate sophisticated financial analysis patterns commonly used in business intelligence applications.
+This server provides eight calculation functions that demonstrate sophisticated financial analysis patterns commonly used in business intelligence applications.
 All calculations are explicit and transparent.

 **This is a demonstration/example project only.** The calculations and logic implemented here are for educational and demonstration purposes.
 This software: